perpetualtoday/perpetualtoday.github.io/content/blog/post-1.md

 ---
-title: "How To Use Checklists To Improve Your UX"
+title: How To Use Checklists To Improve Your UX
-date: 2020-01-29T10:07:47+06:00
+date: 2020-01-29T04:07:47.000+00:00
-draft: false
 authors:
+- Test
 - John Vincent

-# post thumb
 image: "/images/featured-post/post-1.jpg"

-# meta description
-description: "this is meta description"
+description: this is meta description

-# taxonomies
 categories:
-  - "Android And Gmaing"
+- Android And Gmaing
 tags:
-  - "Photos"
+- Photos
-  - "Game"
+- Game
-  - "React"
+- React
-  - "Python"
+- Python
-  - "New"
+- New

-# post type
-type: "post"
+type: post

 ---
 It's been over 2 years since Google introduced a new feature for Google Assistant, Google Lens.
 It has been rolled out to most devices right now, while a preview version is available on Google Lens for Google Pixel (or modded ROMs/devices).

 But, how will Google Lens fare with...
 Fan arts?
 Will it be able to detect who's who?
 Let's start.